There are more than 220,500 agents working in the BPO sector in South Africa today with approximately 32,500 focused on international business only.

 - Manages their career development with them.

-- Provides the learner with curricula aligned to a career path in the BPS Sector.
+- Provides the learner with curricula aligned to a career path in the BPO Sector.

-- Offers master classes, short courses, specialist skills training, and qualifications for all roles and levels up to Operations Manager.
+- Offers master classes, short courses, specialist skills training, and qualifications for all roles and levels up to Business Executive.

 - Delivers training through multiple channels to cater for distance learning, self-managed learning, and classroom based facilitator led learning.